spring-attic/spring-framework-issues/SPR-0000-war-xml/README.md

 It is possible to deploy your application directly from the command-line using maven.
-You can use either [cargo](http://cargo.codehaus.org/) or the [jetty plugin](http://www.eclipse.org/jetty/documentation/current/jetty-maven-plugin.html) at your best convenience or if the problem is dependent of the servlet container.
+You can use either [cargo](http://cargo.codehaus.org/) or the [jetty plugin](http://www.eclipse.org/jetty/documentation/current/jetty-maven-plugin.html) to run on a wide range of containers.

 ### Cargo

-By default Cargo is configure to start `Tomcat7` and can be invoked by running `mvn package cargo:run`.
-Cargo can manage a [wide range of containers](http://cargo.codehaus.org/Containers) and you can easily add yours by editing the `pom.xml`.
-For instance, the `tomcat8` profile deploys the application to Tomcat8 instead of Tomcat7 and can be invoked with `mvn package cargo:run -Ptomcat8`
+By default Cargo is configured to start `Tomcat7` and can be invoked by running `mvn package cargo:run`.
+Cargo can also run a [wide range of other containers](http://cargo.codehaus.org/Containers) and you can easily add yours by editing the `pom.xml`.
+For instance, a `tomcat8` profile has been added and can be invoked via `mvn package cargo:run -Ptomcat8`.

 ### Jetty